Carmilla: Publication

-Carmilla, serialised in the literary magazine The Dark Blue in late 1871 and early 1872, was reprinted in Le Fanu's short-story collection In a Glass Darkly (1872).
-Comparing the work of two illustrators of the story, David Henry Friston and Michael Fitzgerald—whose work appears in the magazine article but not in modern printings of the book—reveals inconsistencies in the characters' depictions.
-Consequently, confusion has arisen relating the pictures to the plot.
-Isabella Mazzanti illustrated the book's 2014 edition, published by Editions Soleil and translated by Gaid Girard.
+Carmilla first appeared as a serial in the literary magazine The Dark Blue in late 1871 and early 1872.
+Within the same year of the serial's conclusion, the novella was reprinted in Le Fanu's short-story collection In a Glass Darkly (1872) with alterations, the most significant of which being an additional preface re-framing the story as a case file of Le Fanu's fictional occult detective, Doctor Martin Hesselius.
+Comparing the work of two illustrators of the story, David Henry Friston and Michael Fitzgerald (whose work appears in the original magazine article but not in modern printings of the book) reveals inconsistencies in the characters' depictions.
+Consequently, confusion has arisen relating the illustrations to the plot.